theobald-software/theobald-software.github.io/content/_en/erpconnect/rfc-server/sap-connection-with-sso-and-snc.md

 ---

 The RFCServer class supports SAP connection with SSO and SNC.<br>
-The RFCServer class works similarly to the ParseConnectionString class, see [ERPConnect with SSO with SNC](../sap-connection/sso-with-snc).
+The RFCServer class works similarly to the R3Connection class, see [ERPConnect with SSO with SNC](../sap-connection/sso-with-snc).

 {: .box-note }
 **Note**: Note the prerequisites described in [SSO with SNC - Prerequisites](../sap-connection/sso-with-snc#prerequisites) beschrieben.